 They thought that they were right as they left with a nice wind to send them on their way but it changed very quickly and they were trapped in bad weather.
 This is what can easily happen when you do not listen and follow what God tells you to do.
 Satan and our own hearts can lead us in another direction and, before we know what hit us, we are in a mess.

-The ship was caught by the storm and could not head into the wind; so we gave way to it and were driven along.
-As we passed to the lee of a small island called Cauda, we were hardly able to make the lifeboat secure.
+The ship was caught up and unable to face the wind, so we gave way to it and were driven along.
+As we passed into the lee of a small island called Cauda, we managed with strenuous effort to get control of the lifeboat.

 Once inside the storm, they no longer had control of where they were going and their focus shifted to survival as they tried to hold onto the lifeboat.
 This is the very picture of what can happen, even in the life of a Christian, once you take a wrong turn and get caught up in a storm.
 The good news is that we do not have to worry about losing our lifeboat (Jesus Christ).